citation-file-format/citation-file-format/index.md

   database                    String                                             The name of the database where a work was accessed/is stored

-  database&#x2011;provider           Entity                                        The provider of the database where a work was accessed/is stored
+  database&#x2011;provider           Entity object                                       The provider of the database where a work was accessed/is stored

   date&#x2011;accessed               Date                                          The date the work has been last accessed